-Faculty Led: Talk your favorite professor into hosting a study abroad program for students on your campus!
+Talk your favorite professor into hosting a study abroad program for students on your campus in the winter!
 If you ask early on, you may find out there are already a number of these types of short-term programs available to students at your school.
-These programs are convenient, as you will have an ease of transferring credit and financial aid to pay for your program.
+These programs are convenient, as you will have an easy time transferring credit and financial aid to pay for your program.
 You'll also meet people from your school while traveling (its fun to have friends on campus to reminisce with once you return!).

-Third Party Provider Programs: If your school doesn't offer any programs that make you feel excited about traveling abroad, then hit the 'net (::cough:: look to the right column of this page::cough::).
-There are bunches of "third party provider" study abroad programs (such as AIFS, ISA, or CIEE) that organize courses over the winter season.
-Your on campus study abroad advisor will be a great resource for more info on these programs.
+If your school doesn't offer any programs that make you feel excited about traveling abroad, then hit the 'net (::cough:: look to the right column of this page::cough::).
+There are bunches of "third-party provider" study abroad programs (such as AIFS, ISA, or CIEE) that organize courses over the winter season.
+Your on-campus study abroad advisor will be a great resource for more info on these programs.

-Language Immersion Programs: Kick your foreign language skills up a notch by doing an intensive language program abroad.
+Kick your foreign language skills up a notch by doing an intensive language program abroad.
 You can easily test out of the next level after completing one of these courses.
-Consolidate a semester of learning Spanish in the USA by learning immersion Spanish in Spain (or Argentina...or Ecuador...or Mexico...or anywhere!).
+Consolidate a semester of learning Spanish in the USA by learning immersion Spanish in Spain (or Argentina, Ecuador, Mexico...or anywhere!).
 What's more, you'll get to enjoy all the fun that comes with living abroad, and increased cultural understandings of a new country.
 Awesome!

 Take advantage of the time of year to experience some truly unique cultural events abroad, or... ski season!
 Take these suggestions as you will!

-Um, you have not seen a fireworks show until you have experienced all that is Chinese New Year while living in China.
+Um, you have not seen a fireworks show until you have experienced all that is Chinese New Year while living and studying in China.
 Learn to make dumplings with your homestay family (and feel no shame when you scarf down a dozen!), light firecrackers (pow pow pow!), and if you're lucky, get a hongbao (red envelope stuffed with kuai!) from friends.
-It is a wonderful holiday to experience firsthand!
+It is a wonderful holiday during the winter to experience firsthand while studying abroad!

 Experience a familiar holiday in an entirely new setting.
-I've always had my eye on Germany, as the Christkindl markets look beautiful, and who are we kidding - it would be fun to sing O Tannenbaum!
+The Christkindl markets are beautiful, and who are we kidding - it would be fun to sing O Tannenbaum!
 Add on a snowy, romantic background and a warm mug of mulled wine and you're good to go.
 With its central European location, it could also be a great hub for ski adventures in Austria, Italy, France, or Switzerland outside of your winter semester courses!